telefonicaid/fiware-pep-steelskin/operations.md

 the Keystone Operations Manual.

 ### Orion errors
-#### ORION-PLUGIN-001: Wrong XML Payload.
-Action not found
-Indicates that a received request didn't have the appropriate information to determine which action it's going to execute, so the validation process can't proceed.
-This is a client error and should not require human intervention.
-Warn the user if the error repeats.
 #### ORION-PLUGIN-002: Wrong XML Payload.
 Parsing error: %s
 An XML payload with syntactic errors has been received.
 This should be a client error, and it shouldn't require human intervention.
 Warn the user if the error repeats.
 #### ORION-PLUGIN-003: Wrong JSON Payload: updateAction element not found